malak3991/Personal-Blog-Website/README.md

-# Personal-Blog-Website
+# Personal Blog Website
+Personal Blog Website creating by HTML , CSS code .

+## Description
+Personal Blog Website contants:
-A personal blog website, content Blog Homepage and Blog Post.
+-There are tow HTML file Blog Homepage and Blog Post.
+- Images, Image caption, Buttons and Card.
+-A smooth scrolling behavior.
+-Pages were mobile-friendly and display correctly on all display sizes.